-If the information is on a social media site, each maintains their own method of requesting removal.
-Facebook’s privacy rights violation report form allows people to submit content that they wish removed, but does not guarantee it will happen.
+If the information is on a social media site, each maintains its own method of requesting removal.
+Facebook’s privacy rights violation report form allows people to submit content that they wish removed but does not guarantee it will happen.

 Likewise, both Twitter and Instagram have their own privacy violation reporting mechanisms.
 For any other social media site, searching for the phrase privacy right violation report and then the social media site’s name should bring you to the right place.